 Be aware that the legal pack may be incomplete when you view it as sometimes the information comes in stages, especially as the auction date looms nearer.
 Always try to view the property before purchasing and don’t be afraid to ask questions.

 Our legal pack checking service offers reassurance to inexperienced buyers.
 Our solicitors will review the legal pack in detail and provide you with a summary of any key points in plain English so you can bid with confidence on the day, or decide to wait for a more suitable property.
-Our fee is £75+VAT and we ask for at least a week’s notice before the auction to allow our team to do a thorough job.
+Our fees are £100 +VAT for a freehold property and £150 + VAT for a leasehold property we ask for at least a week’s notice before the auction to allow our team to do a thorough job.
+We can look at packs with less than a week to go but this will add £50 + VAT to the price.
+When needing a pack checked urgently please call to check availability.

 Conveyancing – Auction Purchases